-4. The decision on the early termination of powers of the People's Deputy according to Article 4\ of this law is adopted by the highest body of the relevant political party (the electoral block of political parties) according to which he/she was elected the People's Deputy.
-In this case the powers of the People's Deputy are stopped from the date of adoption of such decision.

-5. The decision of the highest body of political party (the electoral block of political parties) on the early termination of powers of the People's Deputy cancels the decision of the Central Electoral Commission on registration of the corresponding person at the People's Deputy.
+- 4. The decision on the early termination of powers of the People's Deputy according to Article $4^$ of this law is adopted by the highest body of the relevant political party (the electoral block of political parties) according to which he/she was elected the People's Deputy.
+In this case the powers of the People's Deputy are stopped from the date of adoption of such decision. - 5.
+The decision of the highest body of a political party (the electoral bloc of political parties) on the early termination of powers of the People's Deputy cancels the decision of the Central Electoral Commission on registration of the corresponding person as the People's Deputy.
 In three-day term from the date of the adoption of such decision the Central Electoral Commission shall grant the certificate of the People's Deputy to the next candidate for People's Deputies in the list of this political party (the electoral block of political parties).

-As regards the so-called imperative mandate, the Venice Commission has repeatedly underlined its incompatibility with European standards.
+36. Finally, the Draft Constitution of Ukraine prepared by a Working Group headed by Mr V.M.
+Shapoval repeated, in its Article 85, the wrongly called "imperative mandate".
+The Venice Commission once again repeated its criticism.
 The complete dependence of the individual deputy on the party or electoral bloc is not compatible with the role a deputy has to play in a free parliamentary system.
 Furthermore the proposed regulation would empower the "higher leadership of the relevant political party" to counteract the voters' decisions.
 This would be an undemocratic move.
-Draft Opinion on the Draft Constitution of Ukraine prepared by a Working Group headed by Mr V.M.
-Shapoval, CDL(2008)072.